tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/EventHub/list-partition-runtime-metadata.md

 # List partition runtime metadata

 Returns the metadata for all partitions on an Event Hub.
-See [PartitionDescription Properties](/dotnet/api/microsoft.servicebus.messaging.partitiondescription).
+See [Partition Description Properties](/dotnet/api/microsoft.servicebus.messaging.partitiondescription).

 ## Request